 Breakfasts in 2019

-Below are the details of the Breakfasts in 2019 to give a sense of the occasion.
+Below are the details of the Breakfasts in 2019.
 The flyers each gave the speaker’s biography, the abstract of her talk and the address of the venue.
-This flyer listed all the breakfasts as detailed below.

 - 22nd March, Ballarat Speaker: Dr Dianne Ruka, Monash University Topic: Future Computing and Low Energy Electronics.
 Flyer

 - 3rd May, Geelong Speaker: Dr Ellen Moon, Deakin University Topic: Science in the Antarctic: Where can STEM take you?
 Flyer

 - 10th May, Warrnambool Speaker: Dr Gail Iles, RMIT Topic: Human spaceflight and science in space.
 Flyer

 - 17th May, Bendigo Speaker: Dr Judy Hart, University of New South Wales Topic: Developing new materials for renewable energy.
 Flyer

 - 24th May, Wodonga Speaker: Dr Estelle Wright, ANU Topic: Nuclear Fusion: An Australian Perspective.
 Flyer

 - 30th May, Central Melbourne Speaker: Dr Suzie Sheehy, University of Melbourne and Oxford University Topic: Colliding worlds: Using particle physics to cure cancer.
 Flyer

 - 28th August, Monash University, Clayton campus Speaker: Dr Helen Maynard-Casely, ANSTO, the AIP Women in Physics Lecturer for 2019.
 Topic: How neutrons can save the world.